zaius/docs/lib/learn/wercker-yml/04_environment-variables.md

 ## Environment variables

+Often times an application needs specific information during a build or deploy.
+This could be an IP address for a server, a secret token or an SSH key pair.

-What if you have an API key you need during a deploy or during a build?
-This is information that is either unique for each server you want to deploy to or may be too sensitive to store in the repository.
+This type of information is either unique for each server you want to deploy to or may be too sensitive to store in the repository.
 Wercker supports a number of ways to store and expose this data as environment variables.

+> wercker can store sensitive information as environment variables that
+> are available during pipeline runs

-If you want to know which environment variables are available during a build or deploy, look at the `environment variables` step of your pipeline run.
+If you want to know which environment variables are available during a build or deploy, look at the `environment variables` step of your [pipeline](/learn/pipelines/01_introduction.html) run.
-You can also use a script step and use the export command to see the full list of all variables at that moment during the build/deploy.
-This is convenient since there are reasons why the environment variables step does not show all environment variables available during the pipeline run.
+You can also use a [script step](/learn/steps/01_introduction.html) and use the export command to see the full list of all variables at that moment during the build/deploy.
+This is convenient as the environment variables step does not always show all environment variables available during the pipeline run.

 ```yaml